andreyhitoshi1997/andreyhitoshi1997/README.md

 I am working with QA since 2017.
 One thing you should know about me is: I love to learn!

 - 🔭 I’m currently working as QA Lead at Bradesco;
-- 🌱 I’m currently learning RPA, Machine Learning, Hadoop and Data Science;
+- 🌱 I’m currently learning Leadership, Project Management, Software Engineering;
 - 🎓 MBA in It Management;
 - ❤️  In love with QA,Development, Architeture, Leadership and Management;
 - 🌍 Languages: Portuguese PT-BR and English;